-- "Home on the Range" written by Daniel E. Kelley and Brewster M. Higley, recorded by Roy Rogers and others - "I Will Always Love You" written and recorded by Dolly Parton - "Keep on the Sunny Side" written by Ada Blenkhorn and J. Howard Entwisle and recorded by the Carter Family
+- "Home on the Range," written by Daniel E. Kelley and Brewster M. Higley, recorded by Roy Rogers and others. - "I'm Just Me," written by Glenn Martin and recorded by Charley Pride. - "I Will Always Love You," written and recorded by Dolly Parton. - "Keep on the Sunny Side," written by Ada Blenkhorn and J. Howard Entwisle and recorded by the Carter Family.

-Song lyrics and audio recordings are available on the Teacher Resource Portal.
+Song lyrics and audio recordings are available in the Teacher Resource Portal.
 Copy song lyrics for each student and locate a recording of the selected song to play for the class.